terraform-docs/terraform-docs/docs/user-guide/configuration/content.md

 These variables are the generated output of individual sections in the selected formatter.
-For example `{{ .Inputs }}` is Markdown Table representation of _inputs_ when formatter is set to `markdown table` and so on.
+For example `{{ .Inputs }}` is Markdown Table representation of _inputs_ when formatter is set to `markdown table`.

 {{< alert type="info" >}}
 Sections visibility (i.e. `sections.show` and `sections.hide`) takes